-Use the correct service – If you intend to send out mass emails or a high volume within a short period is always best to ensure you have the correct email service such as the Pipe Ten Mass mailing service that meets your providers email policy.
+Use the correct service – If you intend to send out mass emails or a high volume within a short period is always best to ensure you have the correct email service that meets your providers email policy.

 The list of don’ts

 Here we will provide a clear list of things you should try to stay clear of when creating an email for your mailing list.